Cinnabar

-Cinnabar generally occurs as a vein-filling mineral associated with recent volcanic activity and alkaline hot springs.
-The mineral resembles quartz in symmetry and in its exhibiting birefringence.
+Cinnabar generally occurs as a vein-filling mineral associated with volcanic activity and alkaline hot springs.
+The mineral resembles quartz in symmetry and it exhibits birefringence.
 Cinnabar has a mean refractive index near 3.2, a hardness between 2.0 and 2.5, and a specific gravity of approximately 8.1.
 The color and properties derive from a structure that is a hexagonal crystalline lattice belonging to the trigonal crystal system, crystals that sometimes exhibit twinning.

 Cinnabar has been used for its color since antiquity in the Near East, including as a rouge-type cosmetic, in the New World since the Olmec culture, and in China since as early as the Yangshao culture, where it was used in coloring stoneware.
+In Roman times, cinnabar was highly valued as paint for walls, especially interiors, since it darkened when used outdoors due to exposure to sunlight.

-Associated modern precautions for use and handling of cinnabar arise from the toxicity of the mercury component, which was recognized as early as ancient Rome.
+Associated modern precautions for the use and handling of cinnabar arise from the toxicity of the mercury component, which was recognized as early as ancient Rome.